vinci-grape/Learning-based-Models-for-VD/README.md

 ```

 ### Github API Key[optional]
-In order to download commit files from GitHub, the official API is used and the API KEY needs to be configured.
+In order to download commit files from GitHub, the official API is used, and the API KEY needs to be configured.

-Login in GitHub and go to https://github.com/settings/tokens generate a new token
+Login in GitHub and go to https://github.com/settings/tokens to generate a new token

 ### Build Tree-sitter
 We modified the tree-sitter, which extend original grammar rules.